-So it have two switching positions, one is normally closed NC and other is Normally open NO.
+So it has two switching positions, one is normally closed NC and other is Normally open NO.

-It can switch from one circuit to another circuit which can be completely separate from the first with some circuitry we will discuss later in this chapter.
-That’s why it also known as relay switch.
+In other words, it can switch from one circuit to another circuit which can be completely separate from the first with some circuitry we will discuss later in this chapter.
+That’s why it is also known as a relay switch.

 Generally it is a 5 pin electrical component, two out of these five pins are for coil connection namely coil-1 and coil-2, one is NC – Normally closed contact and another is NO – normally open switching contact and the last pin is COM used for the supply voltage for the appliance.

-The relay diagram shown below is a example of SPDT – single pole double through switch.
+The relay diagram shown below is an example of SPDT – single pole double through switch.